nmaxcom/StackExchange-Hot-Questions/README.md

 ======

  1. Go to your Google Drive and create a new File of type Script
- 2. Copy the whole *main.js* thing and paste it on your new file
+ 2. Copy the whole **main.js** file up here and paste it on your new Google file
- 3. Tweak the three top variables as explained in the script
+ 3. (optional) Tweak the three top variables to your taste as explained in the script
  4. Go to Run > **RUN_ME**
  5. That's it!